Battlestar Galactica (1978)

 [Admiring Starbuck's space fighter]

-Cassiopeia: It's a perfect machine!
+Cassiopeia: It's beautiful, isn't it?
+It's a perfect machine!
 Born to dance amongst the stars!

 Lt.
 Starbuck: Yeah, it's bumping into them that has me worried.